Umuzi-org/tech-department/content/projects/statistical-thinking/_index.md

+---
-Umuzi assignment: Predicting salaries differences
+title: Predicting salaries differences
+---

 Submission: Commit your notebook changes to GitHub.
 Once you are done, create an html report from the notebook.
 The last GitHub commit done before 12pm will be marked.